From

 And the committee took an additional financial hit in the New York 23rd District special election, spending nearly $1 million on a race in which the GOP nominee, Dede Scozzafava, ended up quitting and then endorsing the Democratic candidate.
 Worse, the NRCC’s decision to support Scozzafava’s campaign has played a role in alienating conservative donors.

-In related news, Florida Republican State Senator Eric Eisnaugle has decided not to run against Alan Grayson for his seat in Congress (FL-8).
-The other Republican contender in that race is Armando Gutierrez, who is causing the GOP to be "concerned":
+Florida Republican State Senator Eric Eisnaugle has decided not to run against Alan Grayson for his seat in Congress (FL-8).
+The other Republican contender in that race is Armando Gutierrez,

 But GOP operatives in Washington and the district say he is running a destructive primary campaign, and national and local leaders are doing just about anything they can to avoid having him as their nominee.